Bosch and Bial will each invest a total of 74 million euros in research projects in industry and health. Around 50 workers will be hired.

 The objective of this project called “Cardiomet&SNC,” is “to introduce innovative drugs in the world market.”
 And, as with Bosch, Bial will also hire: 12 new workers will be recruited with a level of qualification equal to or higher than VI, as well as a total of 57 Bial jobs and an increase in the company’s staff of highly qualified technicians dedicated to R&D of new drugs in the coming years.

-In exchange for these investments, the Government will grant tax incentives, which are not specified in the ordinances but which are usually granted in the form of corporate income tax and stamp duty.
+In exchange for these investments, the Government will grant tax incentives, which are not specified in the decrees but which are usually granted in the form of corporate income tax.
 The diplomas state that each of these projects benefits from European support under the Compete 2020 and “meets the conditions necessary for the granting of financial incentives for large investment projects.”